Rup-al/live_cam_test_task/README.md

 ## For Frontend Steup and Run

    - cd live_cam_test_task/frontend/livecam
-   - and run npm install
+   - and run "npm install"
-   - and run npm start
+   - and run "npm start"

 ## For access React (Frontend) server